-And, is there a better place to learn about Islam then in the relaxed atmosphere of a favourite pub in the company of friends and a troubled but engaging young woman to give you an insider's perspective.
+And, is there a better place to get acquainted with a religion that has everyone talking about it then in the relaxed atmosphere of a favourite pub in the company of friends and a troubled but engaging young woman to give you an insider's perspective.

-In an effort to keep the conversation between Uzza, Johnny, Gerry, Bob and Archie as unaffected as possible, implicit and explicit references to verses of the Koran and the sayings and actions of the Prophet will be explained in what promises to be a substantial supplement of end-notes that will accompany an eventual print/digital edition of the script.
+To keep the conversation between Uzza, Johnny, Gerry, Bob and Archie as unaffected as possible, implicit and explicit references to verses of the Koran and the sayings and actions of the Prophet are explained in a substantial supplement of endnotes that will accompany a print/digital edition of the script.

 The sequel begins with Johnny limping into his favourite pub.
 How our hero got his limp made the news.
-The minimum you need to know, if you have not read The Interviews, is part of the news segment that is being shown on television as Johnny makes his way to the bar.
+The minimum you need to know, if you have not read The Interviews, is part of a news segment being shown on television as Johnny makes his way to the bar.

 This conversation is a meandering one.
 It's in a bar, what did you expect?